 What we do have though, is various tidbits and commentary about the movie via other sources that I wish to bring together here.
 Bonus material, if you will, that didn’t make the DVD…

 The re-teaming of Culp and Cosby was certainly noted by the media at the time the film was being shot in September/October of 1971.
 I Spy had ended 3 years earlier but was still fairly fresh on people’s minds.
-(At the time I Spy was cancelled, it was still pulling high ratings.
+(At the time I Spy was cancelled, it was still pulling good ratings.
 So why was it cancelled?
 That’s another story).

 Culp was very clear, however, when speaking about Hickey & Boggs to the public.
 “The story has nothing to do with ‘I Spy,’” he was quoted in the press at the time.
 “The fellows we played were winners, obviously.
 These two guys – Hickey & Boggs – are losers.”